On the Robustness of Bayesian Neural Networks to Adversarial Attacks: Empirical Results

 \subsection{Robustness Accuracy Analysis in Deterministic and Bayesian Neural Networks}

-In Section \ref{sec:limitations}, we noticed that as a consequence of Theorem \ref{thm:main}, high accuracy might be related to high robustness to gradient-based attacks for BNNs.
+In Section \ref{sec:limitations}, we noticed that, {as proxy of the loss and of convergence}, high accuracy might be related to high robustness to gradient-based attacks for BNNs.
 Notice, that this would run counter to what has been observed for deterministic NNs trained with SGD \citep{su2018robustness}.

-In this section, we look at an array of more than 1000 BNNs with different hyperparameters trained with HMC and VI on MNIST and Fashion-MNIST.
+In this section, we look at an array of more than 1000 BNNs with different hyperparameters trained with HMC and VI { (Bayes by Backprop \citep{blundell2015weight})} on MNIST and Fashion MNIST (details on training and architecture hyper-parameters explored can be found in Tables~\ref{table:MNIST_hmc}--\ref{table:MNIST_SGD} listed in Appendix Section \ref{sec:hyper_params}).
 We experimentally evaluate their accuracy/robustness trade-off on FGSM attacks as compared to that of the same neural network architectures trained via standard (i.e., non-Bayesian) SGD based methods.
-For the robustness evaluation we consider the average difference in the softmax prediction between the original test points and the crafted adversarial input, as this provides a quantitative and smooth measure of adversarial robustness that is closely related with mis-classification ratios \citep{cardelli2019statistical}.
+For the robustness evaluation we consider the average difference in the softmax prediction between the original test points and the crafted adversarial input, as this provides a quantitative and smooth measure of adversarial robustness that is closely related with misclassification ratios \citep{cardelli2019statistical}.
 That is, for a collection of $N$ test point, we compute